IntelDan/inteldan.github.com/_posts/2014-11-30-flash-system-files-from-sd-card-to-nand-flash.md

 ---
 {% include JB/setup %}

-The other method to flash uboot or uImage to 8127.
+The other method to flash uboot or uImage to 8127 nand flash.

 The process is :